temporalio/documentation/docs/typescript/failures.md

 Workflows and Activities may also throw [`ApplicationFailure.nonRetryable`](https://typescript.temporal.io/api/classes/client.ApplicationFailure#nonretryable-1) to expressly prevent retries.

-Propagated Activity and child Workflow failures are considered retryable and will be retried according to the parent Workflow's retry policy.
+Propagated Activity and Child Workflow failures are considered retryable and will be retried according to the parent Workflow's retry policy.

 The expected behavior is:

-- Non retryable application failure -> fails the workflow and cannot be retried
+- Non retryable application failure -> fails the Workflow and cannot be retried
-- Retryable application failure -> fails the workflow and can be retried according to the retry policy
+- Retryable application failure -> fails the Workflow and can be retried according to the retry policy
 - Other TemporalFailures -> same as retryable application failure
-- Any other error -> fails the workflow task and can be retried
+- Any other error -> fails the Workflow task and can be retried

 > Note: Before TypeScript SDK v0.17.0, throwing any error in a Workflow would cause the Workflow Execution to fail - in other words, all errors were Application Failures.
 The semantics were corrected in v0.17.